eagle-nest/select-search/README.md

 ### Step 1: Link required files

 First and most important, the jQuery library needs to be included (no need to download - link directly from Google).
-Next, download the package from this site and link the bxSlider CSS file (for the theme) and the bxSlider Javascript file.
+Next, download the package from this site and link the selectker CSS file and the selectker Javascript file.

 ```html
 <!-- jQuery library (served from Google) -->